g1eny0ung/blog/content/posts/hugo-tutorial-series-1-meta-tags-for-seo/index.md

 But it is not enough, to master SEO for your Hugo site, you need to learn more about SEO and keep updating your site.

-I recommend you to start with [Embedded templates](https://gohugo.io/templates/embedded/), read the source code of these templates, then further explore the knowledge extended by these codes.
+I recommend you start with [Embedded templates](https://gohugo.io/templates/embedded/), read the source code of these templates, and then further explore the knowledge extended by these codes.
 By doing this, you will have a better understanding of Hugo & SEO.